bastimeyer/dayz-linux-cli-launcher/README.md

     Launch DayZ after resolving and setting up mods instead of printing the game's -mod command line argument.

+  -n <name>
+  --name <name>
+    Set the profile name when launching the game via --launch.
+    Some community servers require a profile name when trying to connect.

   -s <address[:port]>
   --server <address[:port]>
     Retrieve a server's mod list and add it to the remaining input.